hfrahmann/Hfrahmann.Opauth/README.md

     $this->authenticateAction(); // authenticate again
   }

   /**
    * This method is called when the authentication was cancelled or another problem occurred at the provider.
    *
    * @param array $opauthResponseData
    * @return void|string
    */
-  public function onOpauthAuthenticationFailed(array $opauthResponseData) {
+  public function onOpauthAuthenticationFailure(array $opauthResponseData) {
     return 'Opauth Authentication Canceled';
   }
 }